ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 The new model still assumes single-point simplifications of both evaluation and sampling used in the original model, as well as non-scattering behaviour of the medium between layers.
 However, unlike the WWL model, it doesn't make any assumption about the relative size of micro-facets and layers, which served as a justification for using the reflection-defined micro-facet normal during the whole evaluation and sampling process.
 The difference of my model is that for computing refraction directions it uses the *(main)* geometrical normal rather than the micro-facet's one.

-*[image?: ]*
+*It behaves as if we temporarily shank the distribution of micro-facets into a Dirac pulse -- super highly specular material.
+The same amount of energy gets refracted, but in modified (degenerated) set of directions...*

+*[image #RefrGeom: Refraction through the geometrical normal]*

 It is *important to keep in mind* that the new model still estimates the whole sub-surface light transport with just one light path and a single scattering event, but the used refraction directions define a path, which is more likely the one through which *the peak amount of energy flows*.
 This makes it a better representative/estimate of the actual total (single-scattered) energy transferred via all refracted paths. *(Comparisons needed!)*

 It is also important to keep in mind that both models neglect the energy which is reflected from the outer layer back into the medium (*multiple scattering*). *WWL model uses some kind of compensation!...*

-*[?Image #RefrGeomNorm refraction direction, peak energy path, neglected energy]*

-*Why should my approximation work?...
+**Why should my approximation work?...
 The higher the specularity of the outer surface is the better the approximation behaves.
 For rougher surfaces the light is spreads over a wider interval of directions --> the Fresnel behaves differently (especially at grazing angles), the inner layer is lit from wider set of angles --> approximation starts to fail...
 But, at least the amount of transmitted energy should roughly approximate the actual transmission.*

 ## Evaluation